 Escape city life and discover a whole new side of Belgium this year with a trip to one of its renowned nature reserves.
 From stunning hilltop hiking trails to expanses of salt flats stretching further than the eye can see, the country boasts a rich and diverse geography, and offers up surprises at every turn.
-If you’re looking for a new place to explore, we’ve put together a few of the best spots to visit in green Belgium.
+If you’re looking for a new place to explore, we’ve put together a few amazing green spaces in Belgium.

-East of Genk, Hoge Kempen opened in 2006 as Belgium’s only official national park, and its abundance of flowering heather and dense pine forests have become a real treat for hikers, mountain bikers and horse riding enthusiasts.
+East of Genk, Hoge Kempen opened in 2006 as Belgium’s only official national park, and its abundance of flowering heather and dense pine forests have become a real treat for hikers, mountain bikers and horse riding enthusiasts, making in one of the most amazing green spaces in Belgium.
 Situated within the Limburg province, extensive redevelopment work has seen this former coal mining region totally transformed, and Belgium have submitted it to UNESCO for consideration as a world heritage site.
 Today, visitors can find stunningly clear lakes and rolling hills alongside elements of the old industrial heritage, as well as panoramic views across some of the Flanders’ most impactful natural expanses.

 There are six entrances to the park, each with its own visitor centre to ensure you get the most out of the area.
 At the Lieteberg entrance, you’ll find a fascinating Insect Museum, Bee Centre and the colourful splendour of the Butterfly Garden – hosting 30 species.
 Further north and just east of Genk, the Kattevennen entrance is home to the park’s Cosmodrome.
 Gaze in wonder at the night sky through a telescope and imagine yourself in an astronaut’s shoes whilst marvelling at a 360-degree projection of the stars and planets.